verlineguo/rag-system/README.md

    docker-compose up -d
    ```

+## Model Setup in docker
+### installing the ollama model
+When running the application within a Docker container, ensure that the Ollama model llama3.2 is installed.
+Follow the steps below to set it up:

+### Verify the Ollama Model in Docker

+Once your Docker container is running, check that the model llama3.2 is available in the container by running:
+'''
+docker exec -it <container_id> bash
+ollama list
+'''

+If llama3.2 is listed, you're good to go!
+### Set the Model in .env File
+In your project's root directory, create or update the .env file to specify the model to use for querying:
+'''
+LLM_MODEL=llama3.2
+'''
+### Install the Model if Not Already Available
+If llama3.2 is not installed, you can install it by running:
+'''
+ollama pull llama3.2
+'''
+### Confirm the Model Installation
+After installation, verify that the model is correctly installed by running:
+'''
+ollama list
+'''
 ## Logging
 Logs are saved in the console output and include request processing times, errors, and token usage.